tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ## Gateway Loop issues

-The paradox of the gateway and routing babeld
+The paradox of the gateway and routing babeld:

 - DHCP provides the default route to exit to the internet
 - Tunnel is established by using the default route